DaymudeLab/assembly-theory-JOSS/paper.md

 We leverage the [`criterion`](https://bheisler.github.io/criterion.rs/criterion/) package for Rust to automatically collect detailed timing statistics, charts, and estimates of performance improvements and regressions.
 As an example, \autoref{tab:benchtimes} shows `assembly-theory` performance across our four reference datasets against that of `assembly_go` [@Jirasek2024-investigatingquantifying].
 Depending on the dataset and choice of `assembly-theory` algorithm, `assembly-theory` outperforms `assembly_go` by one to four orders of magnitude.
-The 8.2&ndash;**TODO**x speedup of `bb-logbound` over `assembly_go` most clearly represents the efficiency of Rust over Go, since both use the same branch-and-bound approach with a logarithmic bound.
+The 8.2&ndash;219.4x speedup of `bb-logbound` over `assembly_go` most clearly represents the efficiency of Rust over Go, since both use the same branch-and-bound approach with a logarithmic bound.
-Further algorithmic improvements such as the `bb-allbounds` combination of an integer addition chain bound [@Seet2024-rapidcomputation] and our novel vector addition chain bound yield more dramatic speedups for larger molecules, like those up to 2663x for `coconut_220`.
+This language efficiency alone is insufficient for good performance, however: our benchmark of `bb-naive` times out after 24 hours when enumerating all substructures of larger molecules in `coconut_220`, while `assembly_go` completes this benchmark in just under 19 hours.
-**TODO**: If `bb-naive` is slower than `assembly_go`, explain that here.
+Algorithmic improvements such as the `bb-allbounds` combination of an integer addition chain bound [@Seet2024-rapidcomputation] and our novel vector addition chain bound yield more dramatic speedups for larger molecules, like those up to 2663x for `coconut_220`.
 This internal comparison showcases `assembly-theory` as a framework capable of comparing multiple algorithmic approaches on equal footing, free of differences in underlying datasets or language-specific efficiency issues.

 : \label{tab:benchtimes} Mean benchmark execution times for `assembly_go` [@Jirasek2024-investigatingquantifying] vs. `assembly-theory` across reference datasets.